Query Optimization & Cursors: High-Performance IndexedDB Patterns for Offline-First Apps

 Cross-Browser Quirks and Production Fallbacks

 Browser engines diverge significantly in cursor implementation.
-Safari historically leaks memory when cursors are left open across microtasks, while Chromium aggressively caches cursor values in the V8 heap.
+Safari historically had issues with cursors opened across microtask boundaries (resolved in modern WebKit), while Chromium aggressively caches cursor values in the V8 heap.
 Firefox enforces strict transaction timeouts that can abort long-running iterations on low-end devices.
-A robust fallback strategy involves detecting runtime constraints and switching to bounded IDBKeyRange queries or chunked getAll() calls when cursor stability is compromised.
+A robust fallback strategy involves detecting runtime constraints and switching to bounded IDBKeyRange queries or chunked getAll() calls when needed:

 /**